 - A dissertation based on original research and a dissertation defense

-Students in the PhD in health policy program choose a concentration and meet specific curriculum requirements in one of the following six disciplines.
-For complete information on each concentration, including course requirements for each, please visit the program website.
+Students in the PhD in health policy program choose a concentration and meet specific curriculum requirements in one of the following five disciplines.
+For complete information on each concentration, including affiliated faculty and course requirements, please visit the program website.

 Decision Sciences (Professor Milton C. Weinstein, chair).
 Decision sciences are the collection of quantitative techniques that are used for decision making at the individual and collective level.
 They include decision analysis, risk analysis, cost-benefit and cost-effectiveness analysis, decision modeling, and behavioral decision theory, as well as parts of operations research, microeconomics, statistical inference, management control, cognitive and social psychology, and computer science.
 The concentration in decision sciences prepares students for research careers that involve the application of these methods to health problems.

 Economics (Professor Joseph P. Newhouse, chair).
 The concentration in economics focuses on the economic behavior of individuals; providers; insurers; and international, federal, state, and local governments and actors as their actions affect health and medical care.
 In addition to examining the literature on health economics, the training emphasizes microeconomic theory, econometrics, and interactions with other disciplines, including clinical medicine.
 The concentration prepares students for research and teaching careers as health economists.